14-year-old becomes youngest to swim length of Lake Tahoe - NewsBreak

 She said she knew after the first mile that he would get the job done.

-"I had no doubts whatsoever," Jillian Savage told the Tahoe Daily Tribune.
-"He's been swimming almost every day, six, seven days a week since he was 8.
-With open water, it's just what he does.
-But mentally, even though it takes a whole bunch of us to make the swim possible, he's really out there by himself."
+“I had no doubts whatsoever,” Jillian Savage told the .
+“He’s been swimming almost every day, six, seven days a week since he was 8.
+With open water, it’s just what he does.
+But mentally, even though it takes a whole bunch of us to make the swim possible, he’s really out there by himself.”

 James Savage said he enjoys swimming in pools, but they’re pretty much “all the same.”